-RELATED: check out this new post with my Top 12 Vegan Baking Tips!
+RELATED: check out my Top 12 Vegan Baking Tips!

-I hope you enjoy these vegan blueberry muffins as much as we do.
+I hope you enjoy these vegan and gluten-free blueberry muffins as much as we do.
 If you try the recipe be sure to leave a comment and star rating below to let us know!

 And if you love healthy treats, give these new oil-free blueberry banana muffins a try!

-- 2 cups unbleached all purpose flour - Substitute gluten-free 1:1 all-purpose, measure for measure flour if needed.
+- 2 cups unbleached all purpose flour (tap Metric above for grams) - Or gluten-free 1:1 measure for measure flour blend

 - ¾ cup oat flour (or omit and use an additional ⅔ cup all-purpose) - For GF, use oat or almond flour.

-- 1 Tablespoon baking powder - Sift the baking powder and soda if clumpy.
+- 2 teaspoons baking powder - Sift the baking powder and soda to prevent clumps

 - 1 teaspoon baking soda